opencontainers/tob/proposals/digest.md

 # OCI go-digest project proposal

 ## Abstract
-opencontainers/image-spec#486 introduces a dependency on a stable upstream implementation of https://github.com/docker/go-digest, which was recently broken out of the https://github.com/docker/distribution project.
+[image-spec-486]: https://github.com/opencontainerrs/image-spec/pull/486 introduces a dependency on a stable upstream implementation of https://github.com/docker/go-digest, which was recently broken out of the https://github.com/docker/distribution project.

-This package has been instrumental in providing a strong hash-identity implementation in Go and I hope to extend this to OCI.
+This package has been instrumental in providing a strong hash-identity implementation in Go and we will extend this to OCI.
+This will be supported by moving https://github.com/opencontainers/go-digest to OCI.

-Let's support this by moving this into a https://github.com/opencontainers/go-digest project specifically oriented towards providing this functionality throughout the container ecosystem.
 While this package does support opencontainers/image-spec, it is broadly useful in other image formats or outside image formats.

 Having a solid, battle-proven, common digest implementation in OCI for use in and outside the image-spec will ensure long lasting security and interoperability throughout the container ecosystem.